By the end of this section, you will be able to:

 Freud’s third stage of psychosexual development is the phallic stage (3–6 years), corresponding to the age when children become aware of their bodies and recognize the differences between boys and girls.
 The erogenous zone in this stage is the genitals.
 Conflict arises when the child feels a desire for the opposite-sex parent, and jealousy and hatred toward the same-sex parent.
 For boys, this is called the Oedipus complex, involving a boy's desire for his mother and his urge to replace his father who is seen as a rival for the mother’s attention.
 The Oedipus complex is named for the Greek myth of Oedipus, who unwittingly kills his biological father and marries his biological mother.
 According to Freud, the boy is afraid his father will punish him for his feelings, so he experiences castration anxiety.
 The Oedipus complex is successfully resolved when the boy begins to identify with his father as an indirect way to have the mother.
 Failure to resolve the Oedipus complex may result in fixation and development of a personality that might be described as vain and overly ambitious.

 Freud described penis envy, which he alleged girls experience because they do not have a penis.
 Girls also experience the Electra complex.
 The Electra complex, while often attributed to Freud, was actually proposed by Freud’s protégé, Carl Jung (Jung & Kerenyi, 1963).
 A girl desires the attention of her father and wishes to take her mother’s place.
-Jung also said that girls are angry with the mother for not providing them with a penis—hence the term penis envy.
+Jung also said that girls are angry with the mother for not providing them with a penis—which he termed penis envy.
 While Freud initially embraced the Electra complex as a parallel to the Oedipus complex, he later rejected it, yet it remains as a cornerstone of Freudian theory, thanks in part to academics in the field (Freud, 1931/1968; Scott, 2005).